tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 ## Introduction

-The @github[csw-location-server](/csw-location/csw-location-server) project contains the main implementation of the Location Service.
+The @github[csw-location-server](/csw-location/csw-location-server) & @github[csw-location-impl](/csw-location/csw-location-impl) projects contain the main implementation of the Location Service.
 Think of it as a agent which is running on every machine.
 Normally one instance of the _Location Server_ will run on each host that is running CSW services (although clients can be configured to use a remote host).